digital-fabric/papercraft/README.md

 ## Cached Rendering

-P2 provides a simple API for caching the result of a rendering.
+Papercraft provides a simple API for caching the result of a rendering.
 The cache stores renderings of a template respective to the given arguments.
 To automatically retrieve the cached rendered HTML, or generate it for the first time, use `Proc#render_cached`: